 What we don’t: One of the heaviest helmets on our list.

 At 13.1 ounces for the large version, the Armour is one of the heaviest helmets on the list and definitely not our favorite to wear or carry for extended stretches.
-The Petzl Boreo is lighter and more durable, and we’re not ready to dethrone the Half Dome as our favorite budget hardshell helmet just yet.
+As we touched on above, the Petzl Boreo costs the same but is both lighter and more durable.
 But for beginner climbers who want some style points and aren’t counting ounces, the CAMP USA Armour is a nice value option.

 See the CAMP USA Armour